Cranberry Cider Quick Bread

 Instructions

-1. Preheat oven to 350 °F. Coat a 9×5-inch loaf pan with nonstick cooking spray.
+1. Preheat oven to 350 °F. Coat an 8.5 x 4.5-inch loaf pan with nonstick cooking spray or line with parchment paper.

 2. Whisk together the flour, baking soda, salt, cranberries, and walnuts in a large bowl until combined.
 Set aside.